SSWConsulting/SSW.People.Profiles/Jack-Reimers/Jack-Reimers.md

 [[imgBadge]]
 | ![Blazor](../badges/Developer-OpenAI.png)

 Jack is a Software Engineer in 🌞 Brisbane.
-He's passionate about C#, .NET and Blazor and I love crafting innovative software solutions that make a real impact.
+He's passionate about C#, .NET and Blazor and loves crafting innovative software solutions that make a real impact.
 Outside the coding world, you'll find him in the gym as an 🏋️ avid weightlifter, always challenging himself to push beyond limits.

 Jack is also one of the developers behind SSW's [RulesGPT bot](https://rulesgpt.ssw.com.au/) and is ready to help you with your AI needs.